PieceWen/unmanned_aerial_vehicle/README.md

 # unmanned_aerial_vehicle
-Code will be released soon.
+The code will be made available to the public soon.